An American Girl: Grace Stirs Up Success: Plot

 Lily's crying makes Grace and Sylvie restless, but it gives the two time to bond.
 They also help land an important client for the pâtisserie—Jean-Luc Pernaud, the owner of a hotel Bernard has been seeking to do business with.
 While they use a local dog, whom Grace befriends and calls Bonbon, to deliver samples from the pâtisserie, Pernaud is impressed and asks Bernard to fulfill an order for the Bastille Day celebration.
 In preparing the treats, Bernard is concerned that the recipes are not up to the high standard needed for the occasion.
 As Grace has always gone strictly by the wording in recipes and has no idea how to improve the quality, her uncle uses the phrase je ne sais quoi to describe the unique ingredients that make a recipe stand out, and Grace sees its importance.
 Bastille Day becomes a success for the pâtisserie, despite worries from both Grace and her uncle.
 As Grace's trip in Paris comes to an end, Bernard tells her that she will keep learning the je ne sais quoi, as it differs for every recipe.

-When Grace returns home, she shares her experiences in Paris with Ella and Maddy, including what she learned from her uncle, but they are not cool when she talks business about their Paw Spa.
+When Grace returns home, she shares her experiences in Paris with Ella and Maddy, including what she learned from her uncle, but she gets upset when they discuss the Paw Spa.
 Later, Grace is devastated to hear that her grandparents' bakery is going to shut down, due to a lack of customers.
 She comes up with a plan to save the bakery and asks Ella and Maddy to help, after apologizing over how she talked to them earlier.
 Her grandparents are delighted when business picks up, but then the oven fails, setting them back.

 Grace gets a huge break when she is selected to be a contestant on MasterChef Junior Baking Edition, unaware that her grandmother submitted an application on her behalf.
-The prize for winning is $100,000, enough to save the bakery and replace the oven.
+The prize for winning is $100,000, enough to save the bakery.
 Despite gamesmanship from one of her competitors, requiring her to improvise her signature dessert, Grace makes it into the finals of the competition.
 Reminded about the je ne sais quoi lesson from her uncle in developing her next dessert, Grace impresses the judges again and wins.